xvik/gradle-use-python-plugin/src/doc/docs/guide/modules.md

 Applied for all `BasePipTask`, so if you have custom pip tasks, it would be affected too.

 !!! note
-    If authorization is used in repository url `indexUrl "http://user:pass@extra-url.com"` password would be hidden in gradle logs.
+    If authorization is used in repository url `extraIndexUrls "http://user:pass@extra-url.com"` password would be hidden in gradle logs.
     Be aware that when gradle `--info` logs enabled **password would be shown** (because in this case gradle logs all command line arguments).